maxwnewcomer/Pestpp-tensorboard/README.md

 *--logname is for logname customization*

 ##### How can you use this resource?
-- By tracking weights and loss live, you can easily stop a failed run before waste possible hours of computation time
+- By tracking weights and loss live, you can easily stop a failed run before wasting possible hours of computation time
 - Easy comparison between runs, allowing for you to tune your models with a visual understanding of your model

 **understand_NWT.py**